Stefan-Grant-Personal/proportions-calculator/README.md

 for some multiplier $m$.

-To get the ideal solution (the one where we add the least amounts possible), we simply need to find the smallest value of $m$ such that
+To get the ideal solution (the one where we add the least amounts possible), we simply need to find the smallest value of $m$ such that each quantity in the solution is at least as large as its initial value, i.e.

 $$mr_{i} \geq q_{i}$$